-Wrong-way crash kills 3; university says 2 were students
+Wrong-way crash kills 3 in Phoenix

 “We want the public to take responsibility” to not get behind the wheel if impaired and to keep others from driving if they’re impaired, he said.
 Alternatively, “if they can’t take those keys away, dial 911 so we can take those keys away.”

-Also, drivers should stay alert, avoid distractions and plan how they would respond in a split second to a hazard such as an oncoming wrong-way vehicle, Garcia said.
+He also said drivers should stay alert, avoid distractions and plan how they would respond in a split second to a hazard such as an oncoming wrong-way vehicle.

-As it also tries to prevent wrong-way crashes, the Arizona Department of Transportation has installed hundreds of larger and lower “wrong way” and “do not enter” signs on more than 100 freeway ramps.

-The agency is also exploring technology that might detect wrong-way drivers and alert authorities and other motorists.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.